2s2s2/Tilda/README.md

 * Class naming theory

 ```
-The project was made while study there:
+The project was made while studying there:
 ```

 [Digital Banana](https://digital-banana.ru)